 Located on Main Street, Capital is the perfect combination of a close-knit community and bustling city life.
 From classroom excellence to experiential learning opportunities, student success is the cornerstone of Capital.
 Discover your future with the CapFam today!

 Located minutes from Columbus, one of the nation’s fastest-growing large metropolitan areas

-In Fall 2022, Capital University will offer The Main Street Scholarship to all accepted, full-time, undergraduate students who are entering their first year of college, including full-time transfer and international students.
+The Main Street Scholarship at Capital is available to all accepted, full-time, undergraduate students who are entering their first year of college, including full-time transfer and international students.
 The Scholarship is a $20,000 award given annually and is potentially renewable for up to four years.
 Renewal is dependent on minimum GPA requirements and full-time enrollment.
 With this gift, we’re extending our hand to welcome you to the Capital community.

 The Main Street Scholarship is a merit-based award offered by Capital University.
 With The Main Street Scholarship, Capital has committed to creating a more diverse and equitable community through accessible education.
 We believe that motivated students should not be excluded from a quality education because financial capacity.
 For this reason, Capital provides the opportunity for students to receive a significant award to assist them in reaching their educational goals.

 Through The Main Street Scholarship, all accepted full-time incoming undergraduate students will be awarded a scholarship of at least $20,000, and possibly more, depending on additional academic, community and leadership experience.

 Main Street Scholarship dollars are applied to tuition only.
 Scholarship dollars cannot be applied to room and board, books, and university fees.